VUnit/vunit/docs/com/user_guide.rst

 Receiving a Reply
 -----------------

 If you want to await a specific message like the reply to a request message you can use the ``receive_reply`` procedure.
-Below is a read procedure for our example BFM.
+Below is a read procedure for our memory BFM.

 .. code-block:: vhdl